 - Manage shape changers using deformation tools

 You must be experienced in the animation or visual effects industry, or have completed an animation program.
-The program does not teach the fundamentals of animation, building or compositing, but focusses on how these disciplines are incorporated into workflows using Toon Boom Harmony.
+The program does not teach the fundamentals of animation, but focusses on how animation techniques are incorporated into workflows using Toon Boom Harmony.
 The program is largely self-guided, and is not intended as an introductory offering.

 You will need a computer with the following specifications:

 - Good internet; 150mbps or better Ethernet connection preferred (50mbps minimum) and strong WiFi.

 - Minimum: NVIDIA GeForce GTX 560 • Minimum: Intel Core i5 minimum

 - Minimum: 8 GB • 500 GB HD Anim 203-02 Syllabus Page 3